miso-lims/walkthroughs/_includes/box-tutorials.md

 We are going to need some items to play with, so we will create a few pools:

-1. Go to the _Dilutions_ page.
+1. Go to the _Library Aliquots_ page.
-1. Select any five dilutions from the list.
+1. Select any five library aliquots from the list.
 1. Click _Pool Separately_ in the toolbar. **DO NOT** check the _Create New Box_ option
    in the dialog.
 Click _Create_.
 1. Enter the following attributes for the pools.
 Replace 'XX' with your own initials: